julaluehring/emomis-discussion-analysis/README.md

 # Quantifying the Causal Effects of Misinformation on Engagenemt and Emotions on Social Media

 Public repository for the data collection and analysis code reproduce the statistical analysis.
 After downloading this repository, place the data folder into the main directory of this repository (i.e. on the same level as the ``analysis`` folder).
+We also provide an ``environment.yml``, with which you can re-create our conda environment and install all dependencies via the terminal (``conda env create -f environment.yml``).

 ## Reproduction of analysis
 The repository is organized into two sections: ``data_processing`` and ``analysis``.